aflaxman/dp_2020_census/plugged_text.md

 3. What DP Queries to include.
 In the test, two DP Queries were
-   included: (i) counts stratified by age-group/race/ethnicity (in other words, aggregating over "group quarters" type); and (ii) the group-quarters counts, which tally the number of people free-living and number in institutional and non-institutional facilities.
+   included: (i) counts stratified by age-group/race/ethnicity (in other words, aggregating over "group quarters" type); and (ii) the group-quarters counts, which tally the number of people free-living as well as in five types of institutional and non-institutional facilities.

 4. At each level, how to split level-budget between detailed queries and DP queries.
 The test run used 10% for detailed queries, 22.5%